- Residents Guide

 The City of Poway incorporated in December 1980 as a full-service, general law city and operates under the Council/Manager form of government.
-Poway, with a population of more than 50,000 residents, is a unique community in San Diego County.
+Poway, with a population of just under 50,000 residents, is a unique community in San Diego County.

 - Poway is strategically located in the center of San Diego County.